 In addition to core courses, students are required to take equity courses from other programs and departments across the University.

 Equity Studies Program Requirements

 For Equity Studies program requirements see New College Programs in the Faculty of Arts and Science Calendar.

 In 2014, we established our first Equity Studies scholarship, the David Clandfield Scholarship in Scholarly Activism, which is awarded based on academic achievement, to a student majoring in Equity Studies entering the fourth year of study who demonstrates the potential to contribute to social justice issues.

 In addition, the Janet Lambert Book Prize in Equity Studies is awarded to a fourth year, or graduating student, who has excelled, and made a contribution to the Equity Studies Program.

 In 2015, we launched knots, an undergraduate student journal in disability studies.

 The Equity Studies Student Union (ESSU) is a vibrant and active student group whose members work throughout the year to provide extra-curricular events that will complement students’ in-class education.

 For upcoming Equity Studies Student Union events, please visit the Equity Studies Student Union Facebook page.

-Upcoming Equity Studies Department events, as well as an archive of past events, can be accessed here.
+Access upcoming Equity Studies Department events, as well as an archive of past events.